IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/may/2018-05-26-event-sourcing-consistency.md

 While operating on a large scale, you'll create a `ShoppingCart` actor per client of your app and shard these actors to multiple machines using [akka-cluster"](https://doc.akka.io/docs/akka/2.5/cluster-usage.html) while preserving the essential constraint of having only one instance of aggregate at runtime.
 Then you can enrich your system with eventually consistent projections of the event store.

 And still, the `ShoppingCart` aggregate will be a small island of strong consistency in the cruel world of distributed systems.

+Here is a link to the repository containing source code: [https://github.com/IlyaZinkovich/event-sourcing-consistency](https://github.com/IlyaZinkovich/event-sourcing-consistency)